You probably know it as a CD but there are several names for it:

 - If you don’t have any accounts with us yet, we can take care of you at either of our branches or you can click here and we’ll make a member out of you, online.

 This Share Certificate account will have a fixed rate for the term of the certificate, until the member exercises his/her right to increase the rate to the rate currently being offered for accounts of this type with the same term.
 This is called a “bump” and can be done at any point during the term.
 Once bumped, the new rate will remain in effect through the rest of the certificate’s term.
 Translation: you can choose a higher rate one time during the term of the CD.

-For those of you who may not know, there was a dance in the 70s called The Bump.
+Random fact, there was a dance in the ’70s called The Bump.
 (Here’s what it looks like.)
 This has absolutely nothing to do with this CD but we thought you should know this.
 Feel free to come into a branch and show us your moves!Disclosures